venkatesh-6667/cision-tasks/README.md

    - SonarQube: For static code analysis.

 5. Credentials Configuration in Jenkins:
-   - Docker Hub Credentials: A "Username with password" credential with ID 'dockerhub-credentials-id'.
+   - Docker Hub Credentials: A "Username with password" credential with ID `dockerhub-credentials-id`.
    - Kubernetes Kubeconfig: A "Secret file" credential with ID `kubeconfig-id`.
    - SonarQube Token: A "Secret text" credential with ID `sonarqube-token-id`.